Kettler: Licensed pedal vehicles

 Next to their own brand name, Kettler produces and sells pedal vehicles under the license of multiple other companies.
 Kettler is the sole producer of CAT, Case, Massey Ferguson and New Holland pedal tractors.

 Table tennis tables

 Kettler produces a number of table tennis tables, that are tournament bounce certified.
 In January 1996, the committee of the Olympics in Atlanta chose Kettler as the official provider for table tennis gear for the summer games.
 Kettler still manufactures and sells the same table that was used in the Olympics under the name "Atlanta".

 Bicycles

 Kettler started manufacturing aluminium bicycles in 1977.
 The bicycle unit was sold in 2015; ZEG as the new owners continue to manufacture the bicycles under the "Kettler Alurad" brand.

 Fitness

-Kettler has an extensive fitness equipment line, ranging from exercise bikes and crosstrainers to treadmills and rowers.
+Kettler has a fitness equipment line, ranging from exercise bikes and crosstrainers to treadmills and rowers.

 Furniture

 Having its roots in building furniture, Kettler continued producing it and expanded its selection to aluminum, wrought iron, resin and teak wood furniture.
 Kettler produces furniture mainly for outdoor use.